 On May 1, 2017, we acquired the medical imaging business ("Acquired Detector Business") of PerkinElmer, Inc. ("PKI") for \$273.3 million.
 The acquisition consisted of PerkinElmer Medical Holdings, Inc. and Dexela Limited, together with certain assets of PKI and its direct and indirect subsidiaries relating to digital flat panel detectors that serve as components for industrial, medical, dental and veterinary X-ray imaging systems.
 The Acquired Detector Business included approximately 280 employees with operations in Santa Clara, California as well as operations in Germany, the Netherlands and the United Kingdom.
+Since we acquired the Acquired Detector Business, we have continued to integrate the Acquired Detector Business into our operations.
+In particular, we announced that we will move the production of amorphous silicon glass for digital detectors currently fabricated in it's Santa Clara facility, to the jointly owned dpiX fabrication facility in Colorado.
+This relocation is expected to allow us to take advantage of available capacity at a larger fabrication facility, improve production efficiency and is estimated to result in approximately \$10 million to \$13 million in annual cost savings.
+Other integration efforts include closing our London research and development facility and moving such functions to our headquarters.

-Our products are sold in three geographic regions: The Americas, EMEA, and APAC.
+Our products are sold in three geographic regions: the Americas, EMEA, and APAC.
 The Americas includes North America (primarily the United States) and Latin America.
 EMEA includes Europe, Russia, the Middle East, India and Africa.
 APAC includes Asia and Australia.
 Revenues by region are based on the known final destination of products sold.

 Our success depends upon our ability to anticipate changes in our markets, the direction of technological innovation and the demands of our customers.
+Demand for our products can also be impacted by geo-political factors, including tariffs on key imported materials used in manufacturing our products and also increases on other items we export.
 A significant portion of our customers are outside of the United States, and products in this business are generally priced in U.S. Dollars.
 Demand for our products can be negatively impacted by the strengthening of the U.S. Dollar, and can cause our products to be priced higher compared to products sold in non-U.S. Dollar currencies.
 We are continuing to have some customers ask for additional discounts, delay purchasing decisions, or move to in-sourcing supply of such components or migrate to lower cost alternatives.
 The market for border protection systems has stabilized; however, end customers, particularly in oil-based economies and war zones in which we have a significant customer base, continue to delay tenders, resulting in reduced demand for security products.